swamper/gator-dev/README.md

 Bear in mind this is done for personal use so it is very opinionated.

 The app is built so as if there is something that needs to be changed as in the css framework, such as using something besides Bootstrap, you just change it out with whatever framework and make the appropriate edits to the source files.

+## Version

+### v0.2.0
+  - Replaced jade with pug.
+Modified Poet in the ./lib directory to use pug instead of jade.
+Updated npm dependencies.
+Updated Bootstrap v4 and Font-Awesome in ./src/.

 ## Tests